nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/lib_zigbee_signal_handler.rst

 Zigbee default signal handler
 #############################

-The :ref:`nrfxlib:zboss` interacts with the user application by invoking the :cpp:func:`zboss_signal_handler()` function whenever a stack event, such as network steering, occurs.
+The :ref:`nrfxlib:zboss` interacts with the user application by invoking the :c:func:`zboss_signal_handler` function whenever a stack event, such as network steering, occurs.
-It is mandatory to define :cpp:func:`zboss_signal_handler()` in the application.
+It is mandatory to define :c:func:`zboss_signal_handler` in the application.

-Because most of Zigbee devices behave in a similar way, :cpp:func:`zigbee_default_signal_handler()` was introduced to provide a default logic to handle stack signals.
+Because most of Zigbee devices behave in a similar way, :c:func:`zigbee_default_signal_handler` was introduced to provide a default logic to handle stack signals.

 .. note::
     |zigbee_library|